A simple 7-day social media content schedule for churches

 Thursday: Promote Upcoming Events

-Of course, this schedule can be altered to fit your needs, but the goal is to leave room in your schedule for value-added content (Ex: posts focused on discipleship).
+Dedicate one day a week to promoting your upcoming events.
+Of course, this schedule can be altered to fit your needs, but the goal is to leave room in your schedule for value-added content (content that encourages, teaches, inspires, etc.).

 Here’s a great example of an event promo from Texas Baptists in Dallas, Texas.
 This eye-catching Instagram post includes a photo of the participants and large heading text for the call-to-action, “Join Us”.